muratk5n/thirdwave/en/2023/01/dried-turkey.md

 instead of chards).
 Too much potassium will create sleepiness, too much iron is as harmful almost as much as too little.

-Drying the blended meat is key [3], instead of pieces from the whole turkey breast, bcz the end-product hardens too much, becomes harder to mix in the quick stew, or to chew on seperately if necessary.
-We want our items edible on their own if stewing is not possible.
+Drying the blended / ground raw meat is key, idea from here [3], instead of pieces from the whole turkey breast, bcz with latter approach end-product hardens too much, becomes difficult to mix in a stew, or chew on seperately if necessary.
+The approach here [2] dries meat chunks and powders the end-result later, that's possible for those with heavy-duty mixer available.

 Reference